nguyensjsu/sp18-202-doubledragon/Project Journal.md

 Created GameState Interface and Game State Class for managing state of game.

 ### What I plan to do this Week:
 Implement State Design pattern in GameManager Class.
-Apply design pattern Factory Method in the game implementation.

 ### What blockers I have:
 I am waiting on CollisionHandler implementation so that I can implement WallCollision.